Digital

 Verification

-Verification is the phase in which a work of art is analyzed to confirm its authenticity.
+Verification is the stage in which an artwork is analyzed to assess its authenticity.

-The Artwork Card, created during registration, remains the central element in this step: it allows collectors, appraisers, galleries, and institutions to evaluate the artwork with reliability and transparency.
+The Artwork Card, generated during the registration phase, remains the central element also in this step: it enables collectors, experts, galleries, and institutions to evaluate the artwork with reliability and transparency.

-The process can take place in different ways:
+The process can take place in the following ways:

-• through the Opera-ID web app for automatic identification;
+• using the Opera-ID web app for automatic identification;

-• or by reading the NFC TAG, if applied to the artwork and the Certificate of Authenticity (COA).
+• reading the NFC TAG, if applied to the artwork and to the Certificate of Authenticity (COA).

-• geolocate the artwork at the moment of verification;
+• geolocate the artwork at the time of verification;

-• access the Artwork Card and the blockchain record in real time.
+• access in real time the Artwork Card and the blockchain record.

-The presence of an NFC TAG adds an extra layer of protection: scanning it with a smartphone generates a unique link that displays the verification result (authentic or not authentic) and provides direct access to the Card and blockchain data.
+The presence of an NFC TAG adds an additional layer of protection: scanning it with a smartphone generates a unique link that enables the system to verify both the authenticity of the TAG and its correct association with the digital identity of the artwork registered on Veralinx.

-The anti-counterfeiting technology of the TAG is based on a proprietary protocol developed by Veralinx, designed to ensure maximum protection against duplication and tampering.
+The anti-counterfeiting technology of the TAGs is based on an advanced authentication protocol developed by Veralinx, designed to prevent cloning, reuse attempts, and tampering of the TAG itself.

-Veralinx.art does not replace the traditional authentication process of artworks but enhances it.
-Therefore, any existing paper documentation can be integrated into this digital verification process, adding value and security.
+Veralinx.art does not replace the existing artwork authentication chain, but rather integrates with it.
+Therefore, any existing paper documentation can be incorporated into the digital verification process, adding both value and security.

 Link Artwork-Artist

-Veralinx [VL] has developed an advanced platform built on an architecture that integrates the best digital technologies.
+Veralinx [VL] has developed an advanced platform, built on an architecture that combines the best digital technologies.

-Thanks to this innovative architecture, through the [VL] domain, web app, blockchain, and an NFC (Near Field Communication) TAG applied to the artwork and the COA (Certificate of Authenticity), each artwork is assigned a unique, non-replicable, and secure digital identity.
-This creates an immutable and permanent link between the artwork and the artist.
+Thanks to this innovative architecture, through the [VL] domain, the web app, the blockchain, and the NFC Tag (Near Field Communication) applied to the artwork and the COA (Certificate of Authenticity), each artwork is assigned a protected, non-replicable digital identity.
+The artwork-artist link is therefore established in an immutable and enduring way.
+This architecture helps protect the authorship of the artwork and the artist’s intellectual property by providing a reliable digital reference, useful in countering copies, misappropriation of images and content.

 Registration